Larans17/my_project/README.md

 # my_project
-this is our first project
+this is our first project using django